lisellelogan/food-for-fido/README.md

 ## Visuals

-The [icon](https://www.deviantart.com/guichicookie/art/Journal-icon-341340032) for the web application.
+The [icon](https://www.istockphoto.com/vector/cute-jack-russell-terrier-paws-up-over-wall-dog-face-cartoon-vector-illustration-gm1158317995-316369293) for the web application.
+The web application was styled using [SASS/SCSS](https://sass-lang.com/documentation).

 ## Installation